dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 #### Decimal (Base 10):

 Computer systems use various numbers systems to represent data.
-The one you are most familiar with is decimal.
+The one you are most familiar with is probably decimal.
 Base 10, also know as decimal numbers, means it uses ten digits to represent all numbers.

 Decimal (Base 10):
 ```